 Venue Management Association’s Public Venue Management School

-Certified Venue Executive accreditation from the International Association of Venue Managers
+Tim attained the Certified Venue Executive (CVE) accreditation from the International Association of Venue Managers (IAVM) and is also a qualified Gateway reviewer for the NSW, SA, TAS and QLD governments.

 Nick Tobin